 On November 21, the Commission issued its ruling, siding with the Kirkland business community, and ordered the NP to construct a depot within 90 days, but also ordered the commercial club to pay ½ of the agent’s monthly salary of $70.
-They also cited an average revenue of $675 per month, for an earlier, and longer, period (February – July).
+The Commission also apparently disputed the NP’s revenue report and cited an average revenue of $675 per month, for an earlier, and longer, period (February – July).

 A phone that train crews could use to contact the dispatcher was installed at the depot sometime between April and October, 1916.
 This also means that passenger service at the Kirkland station would have reverted to a flag stop, like Houghton and Firloch.
 Passengers would flag down the train and then purchase a ticket from the conductor.